wp-plugins/woocommerce-my-account-widget/readme.txt

 * Display a log-in form when logged out
 * Localisation: English, Dutch, Norwegian, Russian and Persian, Serbo-Croation

+** WooCommerce Uploads **

+This widgets shows also the number of files the customer has to upload, when you use the WooCommerce Uploads plugin.
+More information about that plugin on [WP Fortune.com](http://wpfortune.com/shop/plugins/woocommerce-uploads/).

 ** WooCommerce Upload My File plugin **

 This widgets shows also the number of files the customer has to upload, when you use our WooCommerce Upload My File plugin.
 More information about that plugin on [our website](http://wordpress.geev.nl/product/woocommerce-upload-my-file/).